chef/chef-web-docs/content/api_omnitruck.md

 +++

-Chef's Omnitruck API powers the Chef Software install script as well as downloads.chef.io site.
-It can be used to query available versions of Chef Software Inc. products and to provide direct download URLs.
+Chef's Omnitruck API powers the Chef Software install script as well as [Chef's download](https://downloads.chef.io) site.
+It can be used to query available versions of Chef Software products and to provide direct download URLs.

 ## Syntax